Aeriqo logo

 Quick Answer

 AQI below 50 is ideal for all outdoor exercise.
 Between 51–100, most healthy adults are fine but sensitive individuals should reduce intensity.
 Above 100, consider shorter or lighter sessions.
 Above 150, move your workout indoors.
+The Training Conditions Score combines AQI with temperature, UV, wind, rain, and humidity into a single number — but the AQI thresholds below remain the most health-critical factor.

 This is general guidance, not medical advice.
 Consult a healthcare provider if you have respiratory or cardiovascular conditions.